clairetaylor352/dbt_test_duck_db/README.md

 Note this table is also unique by customer_id, so each customer only currently has one of these categories.
 We will model assuming this is the case, though noting that it seems possible that in the future a customer could have more than one.

 Also noted is that not all customers in the customers table have an entry in this table.
-Also noted that most of these customers are recent sign ups with activity only in the most recent month (August 2024).
+Most of these customers are recent sign ups with activity only in the most recent month (August 2024).

 ### activity